leonardo-pinto/leonardo-pinto/README.md

 <h3 align="left">About me:</h3>
 <p align="left">:computer: I'm a brazillian software engineer.</p>
 <p align="left">:books: I'm passionate about education and the use of technology to achieve progress and success.</p>
-<p align="left">A Back-End development enthusiast focused on developing personal projects to improve my technical skills.</p>
+<p align="left">:wrench: A Back-End development enthusiast focused on developing personal projects to improve my technical skills.</p>

 <h3 align="left">Connect with me:</h3>
 <div>